Robbbo-T/Ampel360XWLRGA/FTC_01-00-00-00_000-ATA_01-maintenance_policy_general.md

 7. **Version History:** Tracks updates to ensure transparency and maintain historical context.
 8. **Conclusion:** Summarizes the document's purpose and underscores its significance for project success.
 9. **Additional Recommendations:** Provides actionable steps to enhance documentation and ensure compliance.
+10. **Breakdown of QPS Components:** Details the breakdown of the Quantum Propulsion System (QPS) into individual components, defines the structure and content of the associated Data Modules (DMs), ensures traceability and systematic management of technical information, and facilitates the development, integration, testing, and maintenance of the QPS.

 ---